-Collecting societies have questioned the value of the distribution information sought by licensees in allowing them to negotiate directly with rightsholders.
-Copyright Agency (sub.
-10) has stated that nothing in the terms of government and education statutory licences inhibits licensees from negotiating directly with rightsholders, and that access to usage data is what is needed to underpin such negotiations.
+Collecting societies have questioned the value of the distribution information sought by licensees to allow them to negotiate directly with rightsholders.
+Copyright Agency stated that nothing in the terms of government and education statutory licences inhibits licensees from negotiating directly with rightsholders, and that access to usage data is what is needed to underpin such negotiations.